github/docs/content/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/publishing-and-using-codeql-packs.md

 The published package will be displayed in the packages section of {% data variables.product.prodname_dotcom %} organization specified by the scope in the `qlpack.yml` file.

-{% note %}
+> [!NOTE]

-**Note:** If you're publishing model packs to the {% data variables.product.prodname_dotcom %} {% data variables.product.prodname_container_registry %} in order to extend coverage to all repositories in an organization as part of a default setup configuration, then you need to ensure that repositories running code scanning can access those model packs.
+> If you're publishing model packs to the {% data variables.product.prodname_dotcom %} {% data variables.product.prodname_container_registry %} in order to extend coverage to all repositories in an organization as part of a default setup configuration, then you need to ensure that repositories running code scanning can access those model packs.
 For more information, see "[AUTOTITLE](/code-security/code-scanning/managing-your-code-scanning-configuration/editing-your-configuration-of-default-setup)" and "[AUTOTITLE](/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility)."

-{% endnote %}

 ## Running `codeql pack download <scope>/<pack>`